telwoo/final-project/New_README.md

 ### Provenance and schema of data
 Provisional data was obtained from the kaggle dataset [Diamonds Prices](https://www.kaggle.com/datasets/nancyalaswad90/diamonds-prices?select=Diamonds+Prices2022.csv) created by Ms. Nancy Al Aswad, which was scraped from the [Loose diamonds search engine at DiamondSearchEngine](https://www.diamondse.info/diamond-prices.asp) on July 9, 2022.
 The dataset contains 53,943 records of round-cut diamonds.
 (Round-cut diamonds represent about 72% of all diamonds listed on DiamondSE.info.)
 Each record has nine features (`carat`, `cut`, `color`, `clarity`, `depth`, `table`, `x`, `y`, `z`) and one target (`price`).
 - `carat` ranges from 0.2 to 5.01.
 1 carat = 200 mg.
-- `cut` grade has five categories: Fair, Good, V.Good, Premium, and Ideal.
+- `cut` grade has five categories: Fair, Good, Very Good, Premium, and Ideal.
 - `color` has seven categories: D/E/F/G/H/I/J.
 - `clarity` has eight categories: IF/VVS1/VVS2/VS1/VS2/SI1/SI2/I1.
 There are no flawless (FL) diamonds in this dataset.
 - `depth` is the table depth which ranges from 0% to 90%.